AdaCore/gnatstudio/docs/users_guide/editing.rst

 :menuselection:`File --> New`
   Open a new untitled source editor.
-No syntax highlighting is performed until the file is saved, since GPS needs to know the file name in order to choose the programming language associated with a file.
+No syntax highlighting is performed until the file is saved since GPS needs to know the file name in order to choose the programming language associated with a file.

-  When you save a new file for the first time, GPS will ask you to enter the name of the file.
-In case you have started typing Ada code, GPS will try to guess based on the first main entity in the editor and on the current naming scheme, what should be the default name of this new file.
+  When you save a new file for the first time, GPS asks you to enter the name of the file.
+If have started typing Ada code, GPS tries to guess a name for the new file based on the first main entity in the editor and the current naming scheme.

 .. index:: menu; file --> new view

 :menuselection:`File --> New View`
   Create a new view of the current editor.
 The new view shares the same
   contents: if you modify one of the source views, the other view is updated at the same time.
-This is particularly useful when you want to display two separate parts of the same file, for example a function spec and its body.
+This is particularly useful when you want to display two different parts of the same file, for example a function spec and its body.

-  A new view can also be created by keeping the :kbd:`shift` key pressed while drag-and-dropping the editor (see :ref:`Moving_Windows`).
-This second method is preferred, since you can then specify directly where you want to put the new view.
-The default when using the menu is that the new view is put on top of the editor itself.
+  You can also create a new view by holding the :kbd:`shift` key down while drag-and-dropping the editor (see :ref:`Moving_Windows`).
+This second method is preferred becasue you can then specify where you want to put the new view.
+The default when using the menu is to put the new view on top of the current editor.

 .. index:: menu; file --> open